realdtn2/xiaomi-unlocking-rooting-guide/README.md

 ## Rooting

 ### Disclaimer: `init_boot` is for newer device, if your device does not have `init_boot`, replace `init_boot` with `boot` instead.
+### Tip: Disable auto update in update settings if you don't want to root again everytime.

 ### Step 1: Obtain ROM Files
 1. Navigate to **About phone -> OS Version** on your device.